You have options for performing MATLAB calculations on the GPU:

 This runs on the GPU because the input arguments

-already in GPU memory.
+offs are already in GPU memory.

 Retrieve the corrected results from the GPU to the MATLAB workspace: